Naveen-Shah01/NotesApp/README.md

 - [Room](https://developer.android.com/training/data-storage/room): An abstraction layer over SQLite, simplifying database operations and data management.
 - [Navigation Component](https://developer.android.com/guide/navigation): For handling navigation between different screens and managing the app's navigation graph.

-These open-source libraries enhance the functionality and performance of NotesApp, allowing for efficient networking, image loading, data persistence, and smooth navigation.
-By leveraging these libraries, NotesApp provides a robust and feature-rich user experience.

 ## Features